RVB-Andrew/legacy-exteriors-v2/src/data/post/how-our-services-can-make-your-house-a-home.md

 Steps here include driveway installation, repair and resurfacing, sealcoating, and maintenance.
 We also offer environmentally friendly options, such as permeable pavers, which use a porous material or are simply spaced to allow stormwater to flow between the gaps.
 Drainage solutions are always in mind as we design your driveway.

-Want to learn more about driveways?
-[Check out our driveway solutions blog](https://www.legacyexteriorsinc.com/2024/05/20/driveway-repair-in-windsor/).

 **Landscaping Services**

 One service you might associate with Legacy Exteriors Inc. is landscaping.
 We’re lawn _artists_ who have helped many clients get that beautiful lawn they’ve been looking for; even if we’re starting from scratch, every property has potential.
 Our services are comprehensive, and the jobs we complete are finished with care and precision.
 It’s something _both_ parties can be proud of!